 Validation checks are specified in a columnar format with at least the columns listed in Table 3-1.
-All S-158:... validation checks publications must include al least the columns specified in the table below.
+All S-158:... validation checks publications must include at least the columns specified in the table below.
 The columns must follow the order in Table 3-1.
 Additional columns may be added following these columns at the discretion of the responsible group or project team.

 The first column in Table 3-1 also defines recommended XML tags for potential XML formulations of the validation checks.